remy-guillermin/WACCM-Analysis/README.md

 [^4]: Interplanetary Magnetic Field.
 [^5]: Maximum westward auroral electrojets strength.
 [^6]: Maximum eastward auroral electrojets strength.
+[^7]: SMU - SML
-[^7]: European Incoherent Scatter Scientific Association.
+[^8]: European Incoherent Scatter Scientific Association.
-[^8]: Temporary disturbance of the Earth's magnetosphere caused by a solar wind shock wave.
+[^9]: Temporary disturbance of the Earth's magnetosphere caused by a solar wind shock wave.
-[^9]: Emission of protons by the Sun, accelerated either in the Sun's atmosphere during a solar flare or in interplanetary space by a coronal mass ejection shock.
+[^10]: Emission of protons by the Sun, accelerated either in the Sun's atmosphere during a solar flare or in interplanetary space by a coronal mass ejection shock.